cogent-computing/COPED/README.md

 ## TODOs

+- [Meta] Move all of these TODOs to new Git issues
 - Integrate Kibana via Nginx proxy
 - Ensure Elasticsearch is protected with environment-specific credentials (currently no auth beyond standard `elastic` user)
 - Split the Docker internal networking: